focal-lab/cv4e-website/content/submit/index.md

 ## Overview

 The workshop invites papers for archival (proceedings) and non-archival tracks.
 Additionally, abstracts may be submitted to the non-archival track.
-The review process will be conducted on OpenReview.
+The review process will be conducted on the Conference Management Tool(CMT).
 Each submission will be read by at least two reviewers, with a meta-reviewer making the final determination.
-Any submissions that is accepted will be included on the workshop website and can be presented as a poster at the workshop.
+Any accepted submissions will be included on the workshop website and can be presented as a poster at the workshop.
 Best submissions will be invited for virtual talks.
-This decision will be handled by a committee independent of the meta-reviewers.
+A committee independent of the meta-reviewers will handle this decision.

 ## Submission requirements and instructions

-TBA
+The submission will be accepted on [CMT](https://cmt3.research.microsoft.com/CV4E2024).
+We will soon update the instructions for the paper submission.
+The portal will start accepting submissions from July 1st.

 ## Important dates